Overview

 ## 5 j justified \\qj

-Below is an example to make first column left aligned and center aligned for the rest.
+Below is an example that makes the first column left-aligned and center-aligned for the rest.

 Text Style